ldilley/adventofcode/README.md

-# adventofcode
+# Advent of Code
-Advent of Code (https://adventofcode.com/) solutions
+Advent of Code (http://adventofcode.com/) solutions